Your responsibility to the U.S. government does not end once you receive your Green Card.

 Once you are a permanent resident, travel is generally not a problem, provided you have a valid passport from your country of citizenship and your Permanent Resident card.
 Currently, USCIS is issuing permanent residence cards for 10 year periods.
 You must renew this card before the expiration date.
 Upon filing your request to renew your green card, you will receive a formal receipt notice from USCIS that will extend the valdity of the green card by 12 months.

-If you plan to remain outside the U.S. for more than one year, it is necessary to obtain a reentry permit before leaving the country.
+If you plan to remain outside the U.S. for more than one year, it is necessary to apply for a reentry permit before leaving the country.
 Additionally, we recommend obtaining a reentry permit for periods over six months to avoid potential complications when reentering.
 Application for a reentry permit is made using Form I-131 Advance Parole travel document.

 If you must remain outside the U.S. for extended periods of time, please note that obtaining a reentry permit or making a return trip to the U.S. once or twice a year for a few weeks will not be enough to maintain permanent resident status.
 USCIS examines the reasons for the extended absence, the individual's intentions, and other factors establishing the person's ties to the U.S.

 Faculty and academic staff who will be on extended leaves from the University should take steps to preserve their permanent resident status prior to leaving the country.
 Therefore, if you plan to remain outside of the U.S. for an extended period of time, you should consult with an experienced immigration attorney.

 Social Security Number